Customs and borders

 Goods obtained outside the EU

-You are entitled to a duty-free allowance if you arrive in Ireland directly from a non-EU country via another EU country, or from the Canary Islands, Channel Islands or Gibraltar.
+You are entitled to a duty-free allowance if you arrive in Ireland directly from a non-EU country or the Canary Islands.
 This allowance means you can bring in goods (including gifts, souvenirs, perfume and clothing) free of duty, providing the combined value is not more than:

 - €430/£312 in the case of an individual aged 15 years or over (approximately 466 US dollars*)